Skip to main content

 Practical Steps

-Early intervention doesn't mean rushing someone back to work.
+Early intervention does not mean rushing someone back to work.
 Instead, it involves proactive assessment, clear communication, and coordinated support from day one.

 Key components include initial contact within 48 hours, comprehensive assessment within the first week, and the development of a clear return to work plan that addresses both physical and psychological factors.